vironix-health/CKD-ZD-project/README.md

 ## MIMIC-IV

-    /mimic_iv_extract

-        mimic_iv_ovrvw.xlsx :

-            An excel file providing an overview of the disease and hospitalisation frequencies recorded in the MIMIC-IV database.
-It specifically focuses on CKD comorbidities including hypertension, anemia, diabetes, cardiac disarrhythmias, ischemic heart disease, thyroid disease, heart failure, cerebrovascular disease, and PVD.

-        ckd_stage_frequency.xlsx :

-            An excel file providing an overview of the patient and hospitalisation frequencies for each CKD ICD-9 code recorded in the MIMIC-IV database.
-There are a total of seven ICD-9 codes extracted corresponding to the five progressive stages of CKD, end stage renal disease, and unspecified stage CKD.

-        df_all_patients.pkl :

-            A pickle file containing a Pandas dataframe of all patients in the MIMIC-IV database, and basic identifiers including gender anchor information.

-        df_admissions.pkl :

-            A pickle file containing a Pandas dataframe of all admissions to the Beth Israel Deaconess Medical Center recorded in the MIMIC-IV database.
-Admission timeframes, associated locations, insurance details, and some further demographics such as race and marital status are included.

-        df_past_medical_history.pkl :

-            A pickle file containing a Pandas dataframe of patient past medical history including previous diagnoses and notes by healthcare providers, as well as associated chart times for the records.

-        df_icd_codes_with_description.pkl :

-            A pickle file containing a Pandas dataframe of the ICD-9 codes and long-title diagnoses associated with all admissions to the Beth Israel Deaconess Medical Center recorded in the MIMIC-IV database.

-        df_lab_items.pkl :

-            A pickle file containing a Pandas dataframe of all lab items recorded in the MIMIC-IV database, including the lab item ID's, labels, categories, and associated lab fluid (e.g. Cerebrospinal Fluid).

-        df_ckd_lab_items.pkl :

-            A pickle file containing a Pandas dataframe of lab items recorded in the MIMIC-IV database which are specifically related to CKD, including the lab item ID's, labels, categories, and associated lab fluid (e.g. Cerebrospinal Fluid).

-        df_height_weight.pkl :

-            A pickle file containing a Pandas dataframe with first, minimum, maximum, and mean measurements for patient height and weight associated with unique hospital admissions in the MIMIC-IV database.

-The above subdirectory /mimic_iv_extract contains .pkl and .xlsx data extracts from the MIMIC-IV database.

     mimic_iv_extract.ipynb

 A Jupyter Notebook that first establishes a connection to the MIMIC-IV database via BigQuery, and subsequently extracts a series of relevant dataframes.
 The datasets are saved as pickle files in the /mimic_ic_extracts subdirectory.
 Each extracted dataframe is comprehensively detailed within the notebook, and in the README.md under the /mimic_iv_extract subdirectory section.